Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-In conservative replication, the original DNA molecule remains intact, while an entirely new copy is synthesized.
-This means that after replication, one double helix consists of both original strands, and the other consists of two newly synthesized strands.
-This model was proposed to explain how genetic information is preserved, but experimental evidence has shown it does not accurately describe DNA replication.
+In conservative replication, the original DNA molecule remains intact, and an entirely new copy is synthesized.
+After replication, one daughter molecule contains both original strands, while the other contains two new strands.
+This model was an early hypothesis but was later disproven by experimental evidence.

 Recommended video: